-The 2014 season marks Joe Castiglione’s 32nd season broadcasting the play-by-play on the Red Sox Radio Network (1983- ) and his 35th season broadcasting Major League Baseball.
+The 2016 season marks Red Sox Hall of Famer Joe Castiglione’s 34th season broadcasting the play-by-play on the Red Sox Radio Network (1983-present) and his 37th season broadcasting Major League Baseball.
 Joe previously called games on TV for the Cleveland Indians (1979, 1982) and the Milwaukee Brewers (1981).
-Joe has called over 5,000 regular season games and 112 postseason games for the Red Sox including 4 World Series.
-He has broadcast more Red Sox games than anyone in history.
-Castiglione is also the first Red Sox broadcaster in history to call the final out of a Red Sox World Championship (2004).
+Joe has called over 5,200 regular-season games and 112 postseason games for the Red Sox, including four World Series.
+He has broadcast more Red Sox games than anyone in history and he is the longest-tenured Red Sox broadcaster in club history.
+Castiglione is also the first Red Sox broadcaster in history to call the final out of a Red Sox World Series championship (2004).

-For the past 29 years Joe has taught a course in Broadcast Journalism at Northeastern University.
-Former students have included Don Orsillo (Red Sox TV) and Uri Berenguer (Red Sox Spanish Radio).
+For 29 years Joe has taught a course in Broadcast Journalism at Northeastern University.
+Former students have included Don Orsillo (former Red Sox TV, currently Padres TV) and Uri Berenguer (Red Sox Spanish Radio).
 Joe has taught at Franklin Pierce College in New Hampshire for 13 years as well.

-Joe lives on the South Shore with his wife of 43 years Janice who is a retired elementary school teacher.
-They have 3 children (Duke a sports anchor/report in NYC, Tom a physician practicing on the South Shore and Kate a Senior Project Manager in Marketing), and 5 grandchildren.
+Joe lives on the South Shore with his wife of 44 years, Janice, who is a retired elementary school teacher.
+They have three children (Duke, a sports anchor/report in NYC; Tom, a physician practicing on the South Shore; and Kate, a Senior Project Manager in Marketing) and six grandchildren.

 The Red Sox Radio Network comprises more than 60 radio stations spanning all six New England states, New York and Wyoming.